SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 Without this additional configuration, workload might be scheduled to non-SSD-capable hosts.

-Lastly, the entropy standard shouldn't require too much work, since modern Linux kernels (which are used by the standard images mentioned in SCS-0104-v1) provide enough entropy even in a VM.
-Additionally, CPUs must provide specific CPU instructions if not enough entropy is available, which shouldn't be filtered by the hypervisor.
-The only part maybe requiring additional work is setting the attribute `hw_rng_model`, which isn't mandatory.
+Lastly, the entropy standard doesn't require any work as long as you only provide VM images with Linux kernels version 5.18 and newer.
+This is the case for all the standard images mentioned in *SCS-0104-v1* (which we have already configured above), and as such, VMs spawned from them will have enough entropy.
+Otherwise, you'll need to ensure sufficient entropy is available by some other means, e.g., with special CPU instructions such as
+`RDSEED`/`RDRAND`.
+The details are out of scope for this blog post, but the [*SCS-0101-v1* standard](https://docs.scs.community/standards/scs-0101-v1-entropy/) lists some possible implementation approaches as a starting point.

 ## But at what cost?